 By improving data quality and access and developing new tools for data visualization and analysis, the prototype will support BSP’s efforts to provide all Philippine financial consumers with effective access to a complaint system.

 The Bangko Sentral ng Pilipinas (BSP) is the central bank of the Philippines.
 It was established on July 3, 1993, pursuant to the New Central Bank Act of 1993.

 Nestor A. Espenilla, Jr.

-As the Governor, Mr. Espenilla, Jr. heads the BSP and chairs the Monetary Board and the Anti-Money Laundering Council.
-He also represents the Philippines as its Governor in the International Monetary Fund and as Alternative Governor of both the World Bank and the Asian Development Bank.
+As the Governor, Mr. Espenilla, Jr. headed BSP and chaired the Monetary Board and the Anti-Money Laundering Council.
+He also represented the Philippines as its Governor in the International Monetary Fund and as Alternative Governor of both the World Bank and the Asian Development Bank.

-Mr. Espenilla, Jr. has been with BSP since 1981 and has worked in Economic Research, International Operations, and in the Office of the Governor.
-He was seconded to the IMF in 1990 -1992.
+Mr. Espenilla, Jr. was with BSP since 1981 and worked in Economic Research, International Operations, and in the Office of the Governor.
+He was seconded to the IMF in 1990 - 1992.

 Pia Bernadette Roman-Tayag